Porter Dollar General store destroyed by fire to be rebuilt with support from Sen. Inhofe

 “I appreciate Dollar General’s willingness to maintain their footprint in Porter, while expanding the number of coolers so the residents of Porter have additional food options.”

-Porter, which is in Wagoner County, has an estimated population of about 680 people.
+The Wagoner County community has an estimated population of about 680 people.

 “The town of Porter and the people that make it up are my entire life,” Porter Mayor Sharon Payne said in a statement.
 “This place and these people mean the world to me and bringing Dollar General back will benefit our town immensely.”